kenmoini/ocp4-ai-svc-nutanix/README.md

 # OpenShift 4 Assisted Installer on Nutanix

+> ***This repository has been depreciated in favor of*** https://github.com/kenmoini/ocp4-ai-svc-universal

 This set of resources handles an idempotent way to deploy OpenShift via an Assisted Installer service onto a Nutanix cluster.

-> This repository has been depreciated in favor of https://github.com/kenmoini/ocp4-ai-svc-universal

 ## Operations